kdash-rs/kdash/README.md

 ## Sponsors

-Thanks to the sponsors of [@deepu105](https://github.com/sponsors/deepu105) who makes project maintaining like KDash sustainable.
-Consider [sponsoring](https://github.com/sponsors/deepu105) if you like my work.
+Thanks to the sponsors of [@deepu105](https://github.com/sponsors/deepu105) who makes maintaining projects like KDash sustainable.
+Consider [sponsoring](https://github.com/sponsors/deepu105) if you like the work.

 <!-- ### Gold